thejoshwolfe/poaf/README.md

 The start of the Index Region is at a byte offset equal to the size of the `ArchiveHeader` plus `data_region_compressed_size`.
 As specified earlier, the end of the Index Region is the start of the `ArchiveFooter`.

-The `checksums` are for the entire Index Region after decompression.
+The `index_checksums` are for the entire Index Region after decompression if any.
+See the documentation for the `index_checksums` field for more details.

 ### Field details